Paracosms/obsidian/1 - Rough Notes/Local Scholarship Essay.md

 Born into the generation with a heavy reliance on the internet .

 <mark style="background: #FF5582A6;">- Describe the world I come from</mark>
 - Coming from a Christian Filipino family, I looked up to my parents who were able to thrive in the US as first generation immigrants.
-Because of their XXX, I was able to have way more opportunities than if they hadn't moved.
-Following in their footsteps, I walked through life attempting to create my own opportunities.
+Because of their decision to move to the US, they opened the doors for limitless possibilities in my life.
+Following in their footsteps, I walked through life exploring everything I could, attempting to create new opportunities for myself.
+So, when my dad gave me my very first computer, an old Dell laptop, I slowly began to immerse myself more and more into the world of the internet.
-(TRANSITION)
-My dad, working a job as a data analyst, bestowed on me my very first computer: an old Dell laptop.
-MENTION
-- Growing up in the era of a maturing world wide web, I was practically raised by the internet
 <mark style="background: #FFB86CA6;">- How has my world shaped my dreams and aspirations?</mark>
 - Exploring how different programs function on my computer, I fell a down a rabbit hole of videos and walls of text explaining what code is and how it works.
 After descending deeper, I emerged a few weeks later with certificate of completion for Khan Academy's introductory computer programming course.
 Putting my new coding skills to use, I worked on minor projects for the next couple of years.
 I learned programming languages like Java and C# to create plugins and mods for the games I played.
 Whenever my code malfunctioned, I hacked away at the issue until I fixed it.
 It was a consistent cycle of Googling, understanding my error, and modifying my code until it worked properly.
 <mark style="background: #FFF3A3A6;">- What evidence do I have to prove my passion, and what are some goals I have?</mark>